asarkar/build-time-tracker/README.md

 The bars and percentages are rounded off such that the output provides a good indication of how long individual tasks took to complete relative to the build, but are not meant to be correct up to the milliseconds.

+:information_source: It is sufficient to apply the plugin to the root project; applying to subprojects will result in duplication of the report.

 :warning: If the output console does not support UTF-8 encoding, the bars may appear as weird characters.
 If you are running Windows, make sure the terminal encoding is set to UTF-8, or turn off the bars as explained above.